i-am-bee/beeai-issue-creator/README.md

 ## Security Considerations

+> [!WARNING]
-⚠️ **Important Security Notes:**
+> **Important Security Notes:**
+>

-- **GitHub Token Scoping**: It is **critical** to scope your GitHub Personal Access Token (GITHUB_PAT) to only the specific repositories you intend to use with this system.
+> - **GitHub Token Scoping**: It is **critical** to scope your GitHub Personal Access Token (GITHUB_PAT) to only the specific repositories you intend to use with this system.
 Do not use tokens with broad repository access.
+>

-- **Approval Feature Not Functional**: The user approval/permission feature is currently not working correctly.
+> - **Approval Feature Not Functional**: The user approval/permission feature is currently not working correctly.
 This means the agent **will create GitHub issues without explicit user approval**.
 Review all generated content carefully and ensure your GitHub token has appropriate restrictions.

 ## Configuration